To each and every American citizen,

 And having analyzed the inputs of this financial equation at a very basic level, we must turn to the second question: What do we do with all this money?

 I believe that the best way to meet the needs of hundreds of millions of Americans is to organize our government into a series of ministries, each of which is tasked with meeting a particular need.
 Rather than create three branches, this proposal seeks to create over a dozen.
 These organizations would operate without a profit incentive and maximize economies of scale, offering us the goods and services necessary to meet our basic needs at the lowest possible cost.
 By structuring our government as a series of non-profit organizations, we should therefore increase the disposable income, free time, and energy of individual citizens, enabling us to live fuller, richer lives, creating societal stability, safety, and success.
 In other words, by reducing the cost of basic needs as much as possible, individual citizens would be able to meet their needs with the least effort and expense possible, maximizing their freedom.
-To better understand the types of ownership, an incredibly complex, nuanced topic which most people claim to know far too well, the work of Derek C. Jones is worth exploring.

 If we adopt this blueprint, there will need to be many ministries, covering physical and psychological needs like healthcare, internet access, justice, energy, food, etc. Looking at the major departments of the executive branch would be a good place to start fleshing out this concept.
 Many of the industries that supply us with our basic goods and services necessary to live, industries like clean water and energy, operate on a monopolistic or oligopolistic market structure.
 These concentrated market structures ensure that corporations have low incentive to improve their product and high incentive to increase prices for consumers.
-The research of David Sappington, his last book in particular, provides analysis of anti-trust regulation at a much deeper level.

 There is a clear logic to eliminating the profit incentive for our basic needs in order to allow for greater human freedom.
 Rather than identify exactly how many branches we would need or what they would be, this essay aims to introduce the concept of government via ministries.
 The idea of lifting up the executive branch so that various departments are equal, accountable directly to the American People, and work to guarantee the needs of all Americans are the salient points.
 A healthy tree does not have only three branches, it has many; our government should distribute power and resources across many more branches than it currently does.
 Doing so would improve the checks and balances that these branches have on each other, providing stability to the whole tree.